 Every Windows 10 Latest Updates bring exciting new features to the users.
 The Timeline Feature is currently the hottest topic according to that trend.
 Earlier set to be released with the Windows 10 Fall creators update, Timeline is rolling out to the insider builds currently.
 Windows 10 Timeline will be released in the coming major update.

 As with every other Windows 10 significant updates, features are continuously being improved and developed.
-Most noteworthy extension of Timeline to the upcoming update is that of the feature called Sets.
+The most noteworthy extension of Timeline to the upcoming update is that of the feature called Sets.
 This brings browser Tab like the grouping of Apps or activities that you’re working on simultaneously.